 All schools in the Cayman Islands closed with effect from March 16th 2020 due to the Covid-19 pandemic, and without any warning each school had to devise a home learning programme for their students.
-The Office of Education Standards has conducted a through review of how these programmes worked in both the government sector and the private sector, and here we summarise the results of the results from Cayman Islands Government (public) schools.
+The Office of Education Standards has conducted a thorough review of how these programmes worked in both the government sector and the private sector, and here we summarise the results from Cayman Islands Government schools and the private schools within the Cayman Islands Private Schools Association.

 The aim of the report is to recognise the strengths of the home learning provision and to identify areas for improvement.
 We've summarised key positive outcomes and recommendations below.
 For a copy of the full report please see link here: http://www.gov.ky/portal/pls/p...